-But summer is not without its rewards.
+For a cook, summer has so many rewards.
 There are all those fresh fruits and vegetables.
 The fact that it doesn't take a day and a half for your bread to rise.
 And, for a bean-lover, there's the magic of sprouts.

-You know about my sprout obsession which kicks into high gear every summer.
+My sprout obsession kicks into high gear every summer.
 While sprouting is a great idea at any time of the year, the heat does the job much faster.

 If you're a novice to sprouting, there's no better time to start than the summer.
 And although you can buy all kinds of fancy equipment to sprout, there's really no need for anything other than a colander, a kitchen towel, and a bowl to get the perfect sprouts.
 All you need to do is soak your beans or lentils overnight or for up to eight hours in enough water to cover them by at least three inches.
 Drain the beans in a colander, give them a thorough wash, and let them sit in the colander, covered with a kitchen towel, until little white shoots appear.
 Simple.
 You do have to rinse them a couple of times a day-- once in the morning and again in the evening -- which is easy enough to do in a colander.
 Then put them right back in their resting place, covered, and you should have perfect sprouts to cook with in a day or two.